cogmission/Nostromo/README.md

 # Nostromo

-#### Nostromo makes it easy and fun to track spatial anomalies in routes recorded from your phone.
+#### _Nostromo_ -  makes it easy and fun to track spatial anomalies in routes recorded from your phone.

 Nostromo is...